 Follow the conference on X #NMPMental

-In July 2024 the NHSBSA reported a significant increase in the prescribing and dispensing of mental health medications in England.
+In March 2025 the NHSBSA reported a further increase in the prescribing and dispensing of mental health medications in England.

-This conference will look at national developments in Nurse prescribing in mental health, improving and maintaining prescribing competence and the use of the national prescribing competency framework in mental health.
-Extended sessions will focus on developing your skills as an effective Nurse prescriber and case studies will demonstrate established practice in Nurse prescribing on acute inpatient wards, for dual diagnosis, early intervention in psychosis, forensic mental health, learning disabilities and physical health monitoring.
-The conference will also look at developing Nurse prescribing including auditing your prescribing practice, deprescribing, involving people in prescribing decisions, prescribing decision making and supporting the expansion of non medical prescribing practice in mental health.
+This conference will look at national developments in nurse prescribing in mental health, improving and maintaining prescribing competence and the use of the national prescribing competency framework in mental health.
+The conference will update delegates on the July 2025 new NMC Principles for Advanced Practice, and the implications of the recent 10 year plan for health which prioritises the use of pharmacogenomic insights in mental health prescribing.
+Extended sessions will focus on developing your skills as an effective nurse prescriber and case studies will demonstrate established practice in nurse prescribing on acute inpatient wards, for dual diagnosis, early intervention in psychosis, forensic mental health, learning disabilities and physical health monitoring.
+The conference will also look at developing nurse prescribing including auditing your prescribing practice, deprescribing, involving people in prescribing decisions, prescribing decision making and supporting the expansion of nurse prescribing practice in mental health.

 This conference will enable you to:

-Network with colleagues who are working to develop their skills in non medical prescribing practice in a mental health setting
+Network with colleagues who are working to develop their skills in nurse prescribing practice in a mental health setting

 Reflect on the lived experience

-Learn from outstanding practice in improve care through non medical prescribing
+Learn from outstanding practice in improve care through nurse prescribing

 Develop confidence and competence in your ability to prescribe